xolox/python-debuntu-tools/README.rst

 The `debuntu-tools` package is my playground for experiments in automating system administration tasks on Debian and Ubuntu Linux systems.
-Right now there's just a single command and no test suite, but I intend to keep working on this package in order make it a lot more useful.
+Right now there's just two programs and no test suite, but I intend to keep working on this package in order make it a lot more useful.
 For usage instructions please refer to following sections and the documentation_.